RezanOscar/Hyperledger-Blockchain-Fabric-Network-COBRA/README.md

 These elements are important in our case, our blockchain has 5 Organizations with 1 peer per Organization managed by 1 orderer and using Raft as a consensus protocol, if you wish to have a larger architecture, it will be explained at each step how to increase it.

+In this tutorial, all the Organisation are named Provider

 # Step 2: Create the cryptographic material for our network entities  :
 After extracting the archive you will have a folder named "fabric-samples" we will create a folder in this folder which will contain all the configuration and deployment elements of our network in my case it will be called "research-network".
 ```